dart-lang/language/working/augmentations/feature-specification.md

 ### Scoping

-The static and instance member namespaces for an augmented type or extension declaration include the declarations of all members in the introductory and augmenting declarations.
-Identifiers in the bodies of members are resolved against that complete merged namespace. *In other words, augmentations are applied before identifiers inside members are resolved.*

 It is already a **compile-time error** for multiple declarations to have the same name in the same scope.
 This error is checked *after* part files and augmentations have been applied. *In other words, it's an error to declare the